wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WHIP endpoint MAY return ICE server configuration urls and credentials usable by the client in the 201 Created response to the HTTP POST request to the WHIP endpoint url.

-Each ICE server will be returned on a Link header with a "rel" attribribute value of "ice-server" where the Link target URI is the ICE server URL and the credentials are encoded in the Link target attributes as follows:
+Each ICE server will be returned on a Link header with a "rel" attribute value of "ice-server" where the Link target URI is the ICE server URL and the credentials are encoded in the Link target attributes as follows:

-- username: If the Link header represents a TURN server, and creadential-type is "password", then this attribute specifies the username to use with that TURN server.
+- username: If the Link header represents a TURN server, and credential-type is "password", then this attribute specifies the username to use with that TURN server.
-- credential: If credential-type attribute is misson or has a "password" value, the credential attribute represents a long-term authentication password, as described in {{!RFC8489}}, Section 10.2.
+- credential: If credential-type attribute is missing or has a "password" value, the credential attribute represents a long-term authentication password, as described in {{!RFC8489}}, Section 10.2.
 - credential-type:  If the Link header represents represents a TURN server, then this attribute specifies how the credential attribute value should be used when that TURN server requests authorization.
 The default value if the attribute is not present is "password".

 ~~~~~